code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2016-10-16-apache-cxf-spring-boot-soap-web-service-client-server-example.md

 }
 ```

-The service implementation is specified the `HelloWorldImpl` POJO that implements the `HelloWorldPortType` interface that was generated from the WSDL file earlier.
+The service implementation is specified in the `HelloWorldImpl` POJO that implements the `HelloWorldPortType` interface that was generated from the WSDL file earlier.
 We simply use the name of the received `Person` to construct a `Greeting` that is returned.

 ``` java
 package com.codenotfound.endpoint;